splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-sumologic-integration.rst

 .. meta::
     :description: Configure the Sumo Logic integration for Splunk On-Call.

-Sumo Logic is the industry's leading secure and purpose-built cloud-based machine data analytics service that leverages big data for real-time IT insights.
+Sumo Logic is a leading secure and purpose-built cloud-based machine data analytics service that leverages big data for real-time IT insights.

 Requirements